 Intranasal Adjuvanted Vaccine Development

-There are many obvious advantages of delivering vaccines via a simple nasal spray vs. an injection through the skin:
+There are many advantages of delivering vaccines via a simple nasal spray vs. an injection through the skin:

 - Supply chain costs are reduced addressing barriers to vaccine in low- and middle- income countries and regions.